I Have Been Admitted

 A valid F-1 student visa is required for entry into the United States.

-Students Living in the U.S. and Attending an Institution in the U.S.
+Students Attending an Institution in the U.S.

 Upon completion of your program, you will receive your SDSU I-20 when your current school transfers or "releases" your SEVIS record to SDSU.
 You must notify the international student adviser at your school of your intent to transfer to SDSU.
-Your offer of admission, emailed from the Dean of Graduate and Research Affairs, is your official notification of acceptance to SDSU.
+Your offer of admission, emailed from the Dean of Graduate Affairs, is your official notification of acceptance to SDSU.
 SDSU does not have a transfer-in form.
 The SDSU SEVIS school code is SND214F00142000.

 You do not need to pay an additional SEVIS fee when you receive your SDSU I-20 if you have maintained your F-1 visa status at your current institution.
 If you leave the country prior to enrolling at SDSU and your F-1 visa has expired, you will need to apply for a new visa to return to the U.S. to begin your studies at SDSU.

-Students Living Outside the United States
+Students Outside the United States

 Follow the instructions below to apply for the F-1 visa: